fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 Start by checking if the `docker` group exists in the system by running the following command (if the `docker` group exists, you should get the response "🥳 Docker group exists!").

-💡 If you are following this guide while running a native build, you don't need a `docker` group, but you might consider creating a group meant to manage and run the Ursa process.
+💡 If you are following this guide while running a native build, you don't need a `docker` group, but you might consider creating a group meant to manage and run the Ursa process, you can name it whatever is more meaningful to you.
 We'll stick with the Docker Stack setup as an example, and apply the required tweaks where necessary.

 ```sh
 cat /etc/group | grep 'docker' > /dev/null  && echo "🥳 Docker group exists!"